Sendible insights How to Get More Views on TikTok: A Complete Guide for Brands and Creators

 What is the best number of hashtags to use on TikTok?

-The optimal number is between 3 and 5 hashtags per post, ensuring they are relevant and useful.
+The optimal number is 3-5 hashtags per post, ensuring they are relevant and useful.
 Focus on quality over quantity by mixing popular hashtags for broad reach with niche hashtags for targeted engagement.

 How do I find trending sounds on TikTok?

-Regularly check TikTok's Discover page, browse the "Trending" tab within the sound selection menu, and monitor what's appearing frequently on your For You Page.
-Participate in audio trends while they're gaining momentum rather than declining.
+Regularly check TikTok's Discover page, browse the "Trending" tab within the sound selection menu, and monitor what's appearing frequently on your For You Page (FYP).
+Participate in audio trends while they're gaining momentum, not when they're declining.

 How does the TikTok algorithm work for new accounts?